Wattie's Tournament

 The Wattie's Tournament was a golf tournament held in New Zealand from 1963 to 1970.

+History

-The event was generally hosted by Hastings Golf Club in Bridge Pā, except the 1969 event which was held at Gisborne.
+The event was generally hosted by Hastings Golf Club in Bridge Pa, except the 1969 event which was held at Gisborne.
 The 1963 tournament was held in September but later it was played in late November or in December.
 Bob Charles won the event four times.
 The event was sponsored by Wattie's.
+The event was part of the New Zealand Golf Circuit.